miaodai/miaodai.github.io/_pages/research.md

 ## Publications

-* "On the profitability of cross-ownership in Cournot oligopolies: Stock size matters." (with Hassan Benchekroun and Ngo Van Long）
+* "On the profitability of cross-ownership in Cournot oligopolies: Stock size matters."
 Journal of Environmental Economics and Management, Volume 111: 102597.
-[Full Paper](https://doi.org/10.1016/j.jeem.2021.102597)
+(with Hassan Benchekroun and Ngo Van Long）[Full Paper](https://doi.org/10.1016/j.jeem.2021.102597)

 ## Working Papers